bhamburg/bh2016/README.md

+# Brian Hamburg's Web Page

+Welcome to Brian Hamburg's home on the World Wide Web.
+This page, proudly hosted on GitHub Pages, was built using the following tools:

++ Bootstrap
++ Less
++ Animate.css
++ Grunt

 ## Created with [Start Bootstrap](http://startbootstrap.com/) - [Agency](http://startbootstrap.com/template-overviews/agency/)

 [Agency](http://startbootstrap.com/template-overviews/agency/) is a one page agency portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, a responsive timeline, and a working PHP contact form.